Emily-Keymon/School-District-Test-Score-Analysis/README.md

 # PyCity Schools Analysis

-Your final report should include each of the following:

 ### District Summary

 * Create a high level snapshot (in table form) of the district's key metrics, including: